 Hugo White is an award-winning songwriter, musician, producer and founding member of the critically acclaimed band, The Maccabees.
-He has recently composed the music for Dust, a new play for young people by award-winning children’s author Laura Dockrill, which opens at Half Moon Theatre, Limehouse, on Wednesday 18 March for 10 performances, before a UK tour.
+He has recently composed the music for Dust, a new play for young people by award-winning children’s author Laura Dockrill, which streams online from Saturday 6 to Friday 19 February 2021 as part of a digital tour.

 We caught up with Hugo to find out more about the show, why music helps bring a production to life, the difference between writing an album and a theatre show, and why he has recorded two songs for the production.

 What was your inspiration for creating the music for Dust?

 I was involved from a very early stage on this project.
 My inspiration came from the feeling of the script; the story has an underlying gentle magic to it that I always felt would translate into the music.

 How does music help bring a production to life?